 A smart password checker that lets you make mistakes

 Mistyping your password leads to failed logins and time wasted.
+Prior study has shown 3% of all users are prevented from logging in due to some simply correctable typos, such as accidentally tapping on the caps-lock key.
 This is not only frustrating, but can also have a negative effect on users’ security practices.
 Less secure (but easier to type) passwords might seem more appealing, and users might be discouraged from locking their computers.

 With this in mind, we built TypTop, a secure personalized typo-tolerant password checker for your MAC or Linux computer.
 It lets you focus on more important things than retyping your login password.